Robinson III, Gordon, Porzingis win NBA all-star events

 Both dunk finalists delighted the crowd with soaring slams over teammates and others that showcased the explosive spring in their vertical leaps.

+“I thought I would go up against Derrick in the finals,” Robinson said.
+“I’ve seen the things that he can do.
+That guy can jump.”

-Robinson had one dunk in which he leap-frogged one man sitting on another’s shoulders, grabbed the ball from the elevated man’s hands and slamming it home.
+Robinson’s first dunk was one of his best.
+He leap-frogged one man sitting on another’s shoulders, grabbed the ball from the elevated man’s hands and slammed it home.
+He said 2000 dunk champ Vince Carter was one of his primary influences, along with Michael Jordan, of course.

+“Vince Carter did one of his best dunks first, and it kind of intimidated people.
+That’s what I wanted to go out and do,” Robinson said.
+“Who knows if it worked, but they missed some of their dunks and it gave me a little more room.”

+Afterward, he couldn’t take his hands off of the trophy — a gold basketball — and made it sound as if that would remain the case through the weekend.

 Jones jumped over four teammates including Devin Booker and Marquese Chriss in the first round.
 He also drew roars from the crowd when he took a pass off the side of the backboard from Booker with his right hand, put the ball between his legs to his left for a round-house jam.